Mar3yZhang/CS323-Compiler-SPLC/README.md

 # CS323-Compiler-SPLC

-This is the course projects for CS323-Compilers from SUSTech CSE department.
+:smile This is the course projects for CS323-Compilers from SUSTech CSE department.

 + SPLC is the abbreviation of SUSTech Programming Language Compiler